engrit-illinois/Get-MissingDrivers/README.md

 # Summary

-A script to poll an array of computers and report if they have any devices with missing or problematic drivers.
+This script asynchronously polls an array of computers and reports whether they have any devices with missing or problematic drivers.

 # Usage